 First Grade is a natural entry point when 22 places are offered, usually to 11 boys and 11 girls.
 Applicants to First Grade are considered on the following criteria: teacher recommendation, group evaluation with our teachers, and Wechsler Preschool and Primary Scale of Intelligence (WPPSI-IV) results.

-A virtual parent meeting is required for all applicant parents who do not have a child currently enrolled in the School.
+A virtual/in person parent meeting is required for all applicant parents who do not have a child currently enrolled in the School.
 If you applied your child for our Kindergarten last year, the parent meeting is waived.
-Virtual parent meetings for First Grade must be completed by January 8
+Parent meetings for First Grade must be completed by January 14

 .
 A member of the Admission Office staff will contact you to schedule your parent meeting.For Parents of First Grade CandidatesI.